gorkemkaragoz/gorkemkaragoz/README.md

-# About Me:
+## About Me

-- 👋 Hi, I'm Görkem Karagöz.
+- 👋 Hi, I'm Görkem — a backend developer passionate about **Java & Spring Boot**
-- 💻 I started my journey with iOS development (Swift) but later discovered my passion for backend development.
+- 🔨 I love building clean, well-structured REST APIs and constantly improving my craft
-- 🔧 I'm currently focused on **Java, Spring Boot, Angular, and MySQL**.
+- 📖 I learn by doing — every concept I study gets turned into a working project
-- 📚 Learning about **Spring Security (JWT), REST APIs, Docker, and AWS S3** through my projects.
+- 🎯 Actively seeking a **backend developer role** where I can grow and contribute

 ---